ronalking182/Kingscode/posts/how-to-use-style-component-in-react.md

 }
 ```

-Because `StyledButton` is a React component that accepts props, we can assign a different background color based on the existence or value of the `bg` prop.
+&nbsp;

-You’ll notice, though, that we haven’t given our button a `type`.
+Because `StyledButton` is a React component that accepts props, we can assign a different background color based on the existence or value of the `bg` prop.You’ll notice, though, that we haven’t given our button a `type`.
 Let’s do that:

 ```jsx
 function Profile() {